MigangalWork/graphicscard-market/readme.md

 ## Introduction

-This project simulates a GPU market, modeling interactions between economic agents.
-It uses Python and SQLAlchemy to manage data and processes.
+This project offers a comprehensive simulation of a GPU market by modeling the interactions between various economic agents.
+Implemented in Python, the project follows SOLID principles and utilizes a class-oriented design, incorporating basic testing and best software engineering practices.
+The system is underpinned by an SQLite database, and the inclusion of a workflow schema, docstrings, and a pyproject.toml configuration enhances maintainability.
+While intended as a technical test rather than a real-world application, this repository aims to exemplify industry-standard coding principles and Python-based application development.

 ## Requirements